 The district director must provide written approval for short term and temporary overseas travel, and approve applications for passports.

-The relevant Executive Director (Residential Care, Executive Director State-wide and South West or Executive Director State-wide and South East) must provide written approval when travel is contentious - for example, there are strong parental objections.
+The relevant Executive Director (Residential Care, Executive Director or Regional Executive Director) must provide written approval when travel is contentious - for example, there are strong parental objections.

 The Court must be informed of the intention to arrange interstate and overseas travel for children in provisional protection and care.